run-ai/docs/docs/developer/researcher-rest-api/overview.md

 There are other APIs that provide the same functionality.
 Specifically:

-* If your code is script-based, you may consider using the [Run:AI command-line interface](../../Researcher/cli-reference/Introduction.md).
+* If your code is script-based, you may consider using the [Run:ai command-line interface](../../Researcher/cli-reference/Introduction.md).
 * You can communicate directly with the underlying Kubernetes infrastructure by [sending YAML files](../k8s-api/launch-job-via-yaml.md) or by using a variety of programming languages to send requests to Kubernetes.
-See [Submit a Run:AI Job via Kubernetes API](../k8s-api/launch-job-via-kubernetes-api.md).
+See [Submit a Run:ai Job via Kubernetes API](../k8s-api/launch-job-via-kubernetes-api.md).

 ## Endpoint URL for API

 The Researcher REST API is cluster-specific in the sense that if you have multiple GPU clusters, you will have a separate URL per cluster.
-This `<CLUSTER-ENDPOINT>` can be found in the Run:AI User Interface, under `Clusters`.
+This `<CLUSTER-ENDPOINT>` can be found in the Run:ai User Interface, under `Clusters`.
 Each cluster will have a separate URL.

 ## Authentication